ntk148v/awesome-stars/README.md

 - [slacker](https://github.com/os/slacker) - Full-featured Python interface for the Slack API
 - [weirdo](https://github.com/rdo-infra/weirdo) - It's not weird if it works.
 - [kazam](https://github.com/hzbd/kazam) - A screencasting program created with design in mind.(https://launchpad.net/kazam)
 - [adjutant](https://github.com/openstack/adjutant) - A simple workflow framework to help automate admin and user tasks in and around OpenStack via a pluggable API exposing tasks made up of easily chainable actions.
+Mirror of code maintained at opendev.org.
 - [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) - We have made you a wrapper you can't refuse
 - [ChatterBot](https://github.com/gunthercox/ChatterBot) - ChatterBot is a machine learning, conversational dialog engine for creating chat bots
 - [grequests](https://github.com/spyoungtech/grequests) - Requests + Gevent = &lt;3